byungsujeong/Foreigner/README.md

 # Foreigner

 # Summary
-Information such as foreign residence information by Seoul area (old district), trend of inbound foreigners by country, exchange rate information, etc. web page.
+Information such as foreign residence by Seoul area (old district), trend of inbound foreigners by country, exchange rate, etc. web page.

 # Languages
 * Python